DylanVanAssche/harbour-sailfinder/README.md

 Sailfinder is an unofficial Tinder client for Sailfish OS.
 You can post here your bugs under 'issues' which is far more easier then handle through the comment section of Openrepos.net

-The source is now available in this repo.
+The source is now available in this repo under GPLv3